 The tale follows Nanaue, who is trying to balance his desire between his father’s guidance and his mom’s nature.
 R. Kikuo has presented the story intrinsically and poetically.

 Young readers will enjoy the thrilling events in the life of the Nanaue and experience the transformative powers of great storytelling and literary work.

 This brilliantly crafted story keeps children engaged throughout.

-This incredible story is the perfect first chapter book for second graders and is an enlightening history lesson of Hawaiin life in the past.
+This incredible story is the perfect first chapter book for second graders and is an enlightening history of Hawaii lesson about life in the past.